-Wi-Fi signal works on two frequency bands, the ever-popular 2.4Ghz and the relatively new 5Ghz.
-Though Wi-Fi signals of the same standard share the same speed caps on both of these bands, the 5Ghz band tends to offers much better real-world data rates.
-This is partly because the 2.4Ghz band is saturated due to the sheer number of Wi-Fi clients on the market, and also because other home appliances, such as cordless phones, use this band, too.
+Wi-Fi signal works on two frequency bands, the ever-popular 2.4GHz and the relatively new 5GHz.
+Though Wi-Fi signals of the same standard have the same speed caps on both of these bands, the 5GHz band tends to offer much better real-world data rates.
+This is partly because the 2.4GHz band is saturated due to the sheer number of Wi-Fi clients on the market, and also because other home appliances, such as cordless phones, use this band, too.

-If you live in a neighborhood with few Wi-Fi networks around, or if you just want to share the connection to the Internet, a good single-band 2.4Ghz router should work just fine.
-On the other hand, if you want to have a robust Wi-Fi network with lots of local and Internet activities, you probably want a dual-band router that offers Wi-Fi signals on both bands simultaneously.
+If you live in a neighborhood with few Wi-Fi networks around, or if you just want to share a connection to the Internet, a good single-band 2.4GHz router should work just fine.
+On the other hand, if you want to have a robust Wi-Fi network with lots of local and Internet activity, you probably want a dual-band router that offers Wi-Fi signals on both bands simultaneously.
 Note that which band a Wi-Fi connection uses depends on both the router and the client.
-Most existing hardware clients, such as the iPhone 4, or the older iPad, only support the 2.4Ghz band so a dual-band router offers no benefit.
+Most existing hardware clients, such as the iPhone 4 or the older iPad, only support the 2.4GHz band, so a dual-band router offers no benefit.
 It never hurts to have the dual-band feature on your router, however, and almost all new portable Wi-Fi devices now support both bands.

 When do I need an access point?

-An access point (AP) is a device that broadcasts the Wi-Fi signal so clients, such as a tablet, can connect to it.
+An access point (AP) is a device that broadcasts a Wi-Fi signal so clients, such as tablets and laptops, can connect to it.
 A wireless router is actually a regular router with a built-in access point.
 There are generally two situations where you'd need an access point: when your existing router or office network doesn't already offer Wi-Fi, and when you want to extend a Wi-Fi signal to an existing network.
 Since most home routers now come with Wi-Fi capability, you would generally only need a standalone access point to extend the Wi-Fi coverage.
-In this case place it farther away from the router's existing Wi-Fi coverage, and connect it to the router using a network cable (or via a power line connection).
+In this case place it farther away from the existing Wi-Fi router, and connect it to the router using a network cable (or via a power line connection).
 This is the most effective way to extend your Wi-Fi network.

 Is IPv6 important?

 IPv6 is a new Internet protocol that's replacing the existing IPv4 that's running out of addressing space.
-In a distant future, IPv6 will replace IPv4 completely, but for now all Internet sites and services, including those that have already adopted IPv6, support IPv4.
-New IPv6 equipment is also designed in a way so that it can co-exist with IPv4 devices.
+In the distant future, IPv6 will replace IPv4 completely, but for now all Internet sites and services, including those that have already adopted IPv6, support IPv4.
+New IPv6 equipment is also designed in such a way that it can coexist with IPv4 devices.
 Home users don't really need to worry about IPv6.
-It doesn't hurt to buy equipment that supports this new protocol, though; additionally, most, if not all, new home networking devices now support IPv6.
+It doesn't hurt to buy equipment that supports this new protocol, though; additionally, most, if not all, new home-networking devices now support IPv6.

 More buying tips

 Brand names don't always equal quality.
 Quality is not always consistent for networking brands.
-Take Cisco, for example; the company has offered decent routers in the E series and EA series (such as the Linksys E3200 or Linksys EA4500), but the latest Linksys EA6500 proved to be a terrible router.
+Take Cisco, for example; the company has offered decent routers in the E series and EA series (such as the Linksys E3200 and Linksys EA4500), but the recent Linksys EA6500 proved to be a terrible router.
 So you don't want to go by just the brand names.